rustls/rustls/CONTRIBUTING.md

 consider whether it needs the dedicated interface, or if it could be inlined into its caller instead.

+#### Consider avoiding free-standing functions

+If a function's semantics or implementation are strongly dependent on one of its arguments, and the argument is defined in a type within the current crate, prefer using a method on the type.
+Similarly, if a function is taking multiple arguments that originate from the same common type in all call-sites it is a strong candidate for becoming a method on the type.

 #### Order arguments from most specific to least specific

 When writing a function, we prefer to order arguments from most specific to